February 3, 2020

 Don’t worry about going on vacation.
 The birds won’t starve.

-- Birds find only about 25% of their diet at feeders and do not become dependent on your offerings.
+Birds find only about 25% of their diet at feeders and do not become dependent on your offerings.
 Birds have been feeding themselves for millions of years without our help.
 They are adaptable and will move on to forage in other places when one food source is no longer available.
+However, consistent feeding is not a bad thing, especially during winter– if you plan to be gone for an extended period, it doesn't hurt to consider enlisting a neighbor or local entrepreneurial teen to keep your feeders filled for you!

 Birds won’t choke on peanut butter